cmakelib/cmakelib/README.md

 - **cmake-lib - dependency tracking (this repository)**
 - cmake-lib-storage - storage where the shared data (like URLs) are stored (configured by cmake-lib)
-- cmake-lib-basedef - base definitions
+- cmake-lib-basedef - base definitions and wrappers for standard Cmake functionality Contains component called "DEFAULTS" which reset CMake build env setting...

 Each component has own git repository.